sayanida/react-mui-crud/ AssessmentReflection.md

 ## 6. Technical Questions
 _**Do you have any technical questions after completing this task?**_

-1. As a beginner/junior developer, I use AI tools to help me understand concepts or solutions that I don’t fully grasp yet.
-For example, I ask AI for sample code or explanations, and then study and adapt them to ensure I actually understand the solution.
-However, sometimes I am unsure whether I’m approaching it correctly or fully understanding it.

-    From a professional perspective:
-    - **What is the recommended way for beginners or junior developers to use AI during learning and development?**
+1. What is the recommended way for beginners or junior developers to use AI during learning and development?

-    - **Which AI tools do professionals use, and how do they integrate them into their workflow?**
+2. Which AI tools for development do professionals use, and how do they integrate them into their workflow?

+3. What kind of application or small project should I try building next to continue improving?

+4. Which parts of my code structure or state management that you think I should improve or restructure?

+5. When you were starting out, what parts of React or JavaScript did you find the most challenging, and how did you work through them?

+6. For junior roles, which skills or habits do employers value the most?